-- 3.1 Our curriculum is inclusive.
-For those pupils with special educational needs or specific learning difficulties, the school has a well-established Learning Support department, led by the SEN lead and supported by the teaching staff. - 3.2 Further details of this provision can be found in our Special Educational Needs and Disability (SEND) Policy.
+3.1 For those pupils with special educational needs or specific learning difficulties, the school has a part time SEND teacher.

+3.2 Further details of this provision can be found in our Special Educational Needs and Disability (SEND) Policy.